Increasing extractable work in small qubit landscapes: Introduction

 \subsection{Defining the rules of the game: initial states and evolution}

 We are interested in constructing a system with no external thermodynamic sources or sinks, and one where the advantage, if any, of quantum dynamics may be tracked.
-To that end, we consider systems of $N$ uncorrelated qubits initialized in mixed states described by thermal density matrices for each qubit,
+To that end, we consider systems of $N$ initially uncorrelated qubits beginning in mixed states described by thermal density matrices for each qubit,

 where $i=1,...,N$.
 Here the orthonormal states $|0\rangle$ and $|1\rangle$ can be thought of as the ground state and excited state, respectively, with the free Hamiltonian for the $i$th qubit given by